BoxiLin/t2meta/README.md

 - `dat_significant_0.01.txt`

-    SNP-Phenotype associated with genome-wide significance in at least one of the five tests considered
+    SNP-Phenotype associated with genome-wide significance in at least one of the five tests considered.
+This file is also available from https://zenodo.org/records/10836714 .

 # 2. Plot Figures 1 (pairwise-scatter) and 2 (stacked-manhattan)